bennorth/phased-flashing-lights/web/index.md

 This picture represents the light's behaviour on a big circular track.
-A pointer sweeps round anticlockwise, completing one revolution per minute, starting with *t*&nbsp;=&nbsp;0 at the 3-o'clock position.
+A pointer sweeps round anticlockwise, completing one revolution per minute, starting with *t* = 0 at the 3-o'clock position.
 At any instant, if it points at a black segment of the track, the light is off; if it points at an orange segment, the light is on.

-We set things up so the light was on at the instant *t*=0.
-It is also on at *t*=1/2, because 30 is an even number.
+We set things up so the light was on at the instant *t* = 0.
+It is also on at *t* = ½, because 30 is an even number.

-If we wanted this light to be *off* at both t=0 and t=1/2, we could offset its phase by half a cycle:
+If we wanted this light to be *off* at both *t* = 0 and *t* = ½, we could offset its phase by half a cycle:

 <div class="circular-graph" data-freq="30" data-phase="0.5"></div>